-The National and Provincial elections take place every five years.
-The outcome of the elections determines which political party will govern the country and how many seats each political party will have in Parliament.
-Similarly, these elections also determine which of the political parties will govern each of the nine provinces.
+The National and Provincial elections take place every 5 years.
+The outcome of the election determines which political party will govern the country and how many seats each party will have in Parliament.
+Similarly, these elections also determine which of the political parties will govern each of the 9 provinces.

 To vote in the elections, you first need to be registered on the Voters' Roll.
-You will then be able to vote at the voting station in the area that you are registered in.
+You'll then be able to vote at the voting station in the area that you're registered in.

 The voting process works as follows: